awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-transition-general-considerations.md

 ### Restoring Archived Objects<a name="restore-glacier-objects-concepts"></a>

 Archived objects are not accessible in real time\.
 You must first initiate a restore request and then wait until a temporary copy of the object is available for the duration that you specify in the request\.
-Restore jobs are typically completed in three to five hours, so it is important that you archive only objects that you will not need to access in real time\.

 After you receive a temporary copy of the restored object, the object's storage class remains GLACIER \(a GET or HEAD request will return `GLACIER` as the storage class\)\.

 **Note**
 When you restore an archive, you are paying for both the archive \(GLACIER rate\) and a copy you restored temporarily \(REDUCED\_REDUNDANCY storage rate\)\.
 For information about pricing, see [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/)\.